 Our quote process is a quick and easy three-step process.
 First, provide us with your replacement bike value (we say this value should be the undiscounted replacement cost including VAT from a reputable dealer at the time you apply), next submit your age and then your postcode and, as simple as that, our quote calculator will give you a price.

 It is an instant process and you are given your monthly and annual quote.
-Better still, as a new customer, you automatically have a 15% discount.
+Better still, as a new customer, you automatically have a 10% discount and receive a gold-rated Hiplok if you insure a bike worth £1500 or more.
 Using a myriad of data streams, Pedalsure has its own refined algorithm that uses these inputs to give you – the customer – a highly competitive price.

 What affects the cost?